WanderingSpaceThinker/nonexistence/_posts/2021-06-19-Society-Issue-1-Crimes.md

 <ins>Genes & IQ:</ins>

-They're hard to control and their impact is low since most people with those factors do not commit crime.
-That means the solutions (eugenics, mass genetic surveillance) are disproportionate for the little effect they would have.
+These factors are hard to control and their ties with crime is low.
+That means the solutions (eugenics, mass genetic surveillance) are disproportionate for the little effect they would have, and our attention should be elsewhere.

 <ins> Personality Traits:</ins>